kennjr/QuoteProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Support and contact details

+If you run into any issues with the code you can contribute to the project, reporting the issue and probably suggesting a fix.

+### License

+This software is under the [MIT](LICENSE) license.
+Copyright (c) {2021}

+## Future

+We are planning to add an actual DB for storing the quotes, currently all the quotes are stored locally with some hard-coded quotes.